Bayesian Optimization with Safety Constraints: Safe and Automatic Parameter Tuning in Robotics: SAFEOPT-MC (Multiple Constraints)

 \subsection{The Algorithm}

-In this section, we present the algorithm that allows us to achieve the previously set baseline.
+In this section, we present the \textsc{SafeOpt-MC} algorithm that guarantees convergence to the previously set baseline.
 The most critical aspect of the algorithm is safety.
-However, once safety is ensured, the second challenge is to find an evaluation criterion that enables trading off between trying to further expand the current estimate of the safe set and trying to improving the estimate of the best parameters within the current set.
+However, once safety is ensured, the second challenge is to find an evaluation criterion that enables trading off between exploration, trying to further expand the current estimate of the safe set, and exploitation, trying to improving the estimate of the best parameters within the current set.

-To ensure safety, we use the confidence intervals of our posterior GP estimate given the data observed so far.
+To ensure safety, we construct confidence intervals that contain the true functions~$f$ and~$g_i$ with high probability.
+In particular, we use the posterior GP estimate given the data observed so far.
 The confidence intervals for the surrogate function in~\cref{math:surrogate} are defined as

 where~$\beta_n$ is a scalar that determines the desired confidence interval.
-This set contains all possible function values between the lower and upper confidence interval of the GP posterior.
+This set contains all possible function values between the lower and upper confidence interval based on the GP posterior.
 The probability of the true function value lying within this interval depends on the choice of~$\beta_n$, as well as on the assumptions made about the functions.
 We provide more details about this choice in~\cref{sec:theoretical_results},~\cref{thm:confidence_interval}, and~\cref{sec:practical_algorithm}.